 Mike Schneider began writing in the early 1970s when he published an anti-war "underground" newspaper at an air force base in Ohio.
-He now lives in Pittsburgh, where he has been a lawyer, teacher, activist, freelance writer and science writer at Carnegie Mellon University.
+He now lives in Pittsburgh, where he's been a lawyer, teacher and freelance writer.
 His poems have appeared in many journals, including Cimarron Review, Notre Dame Review, Chautauqua, Hunger Mountain and POETRY.
 His chapbook Rooster was a runner-up in the 2004 Main Street Rag chapbook competition.
 His poetry book reviews appear in The Pittsburgh Post-Gazette and Pittsburgh's City Paper.
 He received a 2003-04 Creative Artists Stipend in Arts Commentary from the Pennsylvania Council on the Arts.
 The Florida Review awarded him its 2012 Editors Award in Poetry.

 Publications and Prizes